Baked Sweet Potato Chips

 - Bake for 20-30 minutes and flip them half way through.
 Make sure they don’t burn.

 - In the meantime, prepare the kale pesto.
 Mix basil, kale, pine nuts, olive oil, lemon juice and sea salt in a food processor fitted with an S-blade.
+You could also add one to two spoonfuls of MCT oil to feel satisfied even longer.
 Process until smooth.
 If you wish, add a spoonful of Shiro miso and/or nutritional yeast to boost the flavor.